shijuanchen/forest_degradation_georgia/README.md

 # CCDC-SMA Guidance

 ### *🎉 News (02/23/2022):*
 #### *1. Now you can run CCDC-SMA by grid!
-Use "Create_grid" to create a grid and use the scripts under the folder named "codes".*
+Use "Create_grid" to create a grid and use the scripts ended with "by_grid" under the folder named "codes".*
 #### *2. A tropics version of CCDC-SMA is now available!
 See the scripts under the folder named "Tropics/Collection1".*
 #### *3. Landsat collection2 will be available soon.*